MarioSMB/smb-servers/README.md

 auth-: Security information (rcon password, etc), should be executed from all servers you wish to share the same security details
 server-: Mode specific config, for example instagib or public CTF, should be executed from the info- file
 aliases-: Aliases and extra votes for this server, should be executed from the info- file (note: must be included after sv_vote_commands is set, if custom votes are added)
+common-: Special file for SMB servers, holds options shared between all servers, should be included at the top of every info- file